-Our BA in Chinese Studies programme offers students an opportunity to make the most of the unique traditions, resources and innovations of CUHK known throughout China and the world as a gathering place for scholars and students fascinated with exploring the richness and complexity of Chinese culture, history, society, governance and economy.
+Our BA in Chinese Studies programme offers students the opportunities to make the most of CUHK’s unique traditions, resources and innovations in Chinese Studies.
+CHUK has been known throughout China and the world as a hub for scholars and students fascinated with exploring the richness and complexity of China.

 We welcome all interested applicants of any background, and look forward to the next generation’s journey into exploring China and all things Chinese.